Ayuilos/MultiResourceEIP/README.md

         uint128 customResourceId
     );

+    /// @dev This emits when the approved address for resources for an NFT is
+    ///  changed or reaffirmed.
+The zero address indicates there is no approved
+    ///  address.
+When a Transfer event emits, this also indicates that the
+    ///  approved address for resources for that NFT (if any) is reset to none. event Approval(address indexed _owner, address indexed _approved, uint256 indexed _tokenId);

+    /// @dev This emits when an operator for resources is enabled or disabled
+    ///  for an owner.
+The operator can manage resources for all NFTs of the
+    /// owner.
+    event ApprovalForAll(address indexed _owner, address indexed _operator, bool _approved);

     /*
     @notice Accepts the resource from pending.
     @dev Moves the resource from the pending array to the accepted array.
 Array